Wednesday 16th July 2014

 12. For his collar, roll out a small piece of white flower paste and use a circle cutter.
 Use a knife to cut the circle in half and attach both pieces to the join of his neck and t-shirt.
 Add a star using white flower paste.

-13. For the face, roll a ball of skin tone icing into an oval shape, then using your two index fingers, mould the piece to create the shape for his cheeks and nose.
+13. For the face, roll a ball of peach blush icing into an oval shape, then using your two index fingers, mould the piece to create the shape for his cheeks and nose.

 14. Add facial features using food colouring paste.
 Use brown for the eye brows, pink for the lips and cheeks, white for eyes and teeth and blue and black for the eye detail.
 Attach the head to the neck with cooled boiled water.
 Use a small craft knife to cut the smile into his face.